cloudentity/ce-samples-mtls-demo/docs/oauth-mtls-nodejs-app-with-cloudentity-oauth-server.md

 # Nodejs app using OAuth mtlS with Cloudentity Authorization platform

-Cloudentity authorization platform completely supports RFC8705(https://datatracker.ietf.org/doc/html/rfc8705) for OAuth 2.0 Mutual-TLS Client Authentication and Certificate-Bound Access Tokens.
+Cloudentity authorization platform completely supports [RFC 8705](https://datatracker.ietf.org/doc/html/rfc8705) for OAuth 2.0 Mutual-TLS Client Authentication and Certificate-Bound Access Tokens.
 As you might already be aware Cloudentity platform is compliant to latest emerging OAuth specifications and can support in modernizing the application architecutres with latest open standards and specfications support.
 We will take you down the path of understanding use cases that can be addressed using mTLS specification, code samples in various language on how to integrate and utilize the latest specification in your new architecture patterns.